mmuratarat/mmuratarat.github.io/_pages/faq.md

 Note that you should first split your data and then apply the imputation technique.

-# How to find a confidence interval for accuracy of a model?
+#### How to find a confidence interval for accuracy of a model?

 In order to determine the confidence interval, we need to establish the probability distribution that governs the accuracy measure.
 A Binomial experiment has
-* N independent trials, where each trial has two possible outcomes
+* n independent trials, where each trial has two possible outcomes
 * the probability of success, p, in each trial is constant.

-The expected value of binomial distribution is $N \times p$ and its variance is $Np(1-p)$.
+The expected value of binomial distribution is $n \times p$ and its variance is $n p(1-p)$.
 Its probability mass function is given by:

 $$
 Binomial(x; n,p) = {n \choose x} p^{x} (1-p)^{n-x}